Lessons for Your Baby

 Many parents have seen the viral videos on Facebook or on the news of an infant falling into a pool and turning and floating on their back.
 Wow did you see that?
 But are these survival type swim lesson programs the best way for your child?
 These videos only show you the end result not what it took or what happened to get there.

-While this method can work Saf-T-Swim prefers a gentler more nurturing way for your child to learn.
+While this method can work, Saf-T-Swim prefers a gentler more nurturing way for your child to learn.
 See Why Below!

 As a proud member of the United States Swim School Association, our baby swim lessons are based on a child centered learning environment.
 Our classes are taught at the child’s own pace, with emotional, physical, cognitive, and psychological development taken into account.
-Our teachers will hold, nurture and love the babies, all done while building a trusting relationship.
-Our lessons are designed to take advantage of a baby’s natural born water instincts, (keep in mind that an infant or babies first 9 months are spent in a liquid environment when in the womb.
+Saf-T-Swim teachers will hold, nurture and love the babies, all done while building a trusting relationship.
+Our lessons are designed to take advantage of a baby’s natural born water instincts.
+Keep in mind that an infant or baby’s first 9 months are spent in a liquid environment when in the womb.